Min Basadur

-Marino (Min) Sidney Basadur is a teacher, consultant and researcher best known for his work in applied creativity and as the developer Simplexity Thinking System for improving workplace innovation & creativity.
+Marino (Min) Sidney Basadur is a teacher, consultant, author and researcher best known for his work in applied creativity including the Basadur Creative Problem Solving Profile (CPSP) and the Simplexity Thinking System for improving workplace innovation & creativity.

-He is president of Basadur Applied Creativity and professor emeritus of organizational behavior and innovation at McMaster University's Michael G. DeGroote School of Business.
+He is founder of Basadur Applied Innovation and professor emeritus of organizational behavior at McMaster University's Michael G. DeGroote School of Business.
+During his years as a professor of organizational behaviour at McMaster University, Dr. Basadur conducted original research that led to the development of innovative methods and technologies.
+McMaster’s Industry Liaison Office (MILO) supports the dissemination of these technologies to academic and commercial partners.

 Early life

 Basadur was born in Kirkland Lake, Ontario, and grew up in Toronto, where he attended Humberside Collegiate and played baseball, basketball and football.
 He graduated from the University of Toronto with a degree in engineering physics in 1961.